CESSProject/cess-proving-system/cess-proofs/README.md

-# Filecoin Proofs
+# CESS Proofs

-> The Filecoin specific aspects of `storage-proofs`, including a C based FFI, to generate and verify proofs.
+> The CESS specific aspects of `storage-proofs`, including a C based FFI, to generate and verify proofs.

 ## License